Why should I consider a dual degree?

 What are the general requirements for dual degree programs?

 Candidates for a dual degree program are generally required to apply and be admitted by each school or college separately.
+Some programs may require you to take a GRE on top of the LSAT you need for law school.

 Will a dual degree make me more marketable?